kewalaka/terraform-azurerm-cognitive-services-account/examples/default/README.md

   features {}
 }

+## Section to provide a random Azure region for the resource group
+# This allows us to randomize the region for the resource group.
+module "regions" {
+  source  = "Azure/regions/azurerm"
+  version = ">= 0.3.0"
+}

 # This allows us to randomize the region for the resource group.
 resource "random_integer" "region_index" {
   min = 0